Missouri Department of Corrections: History

 The Cornerstone of the correctional system in Missouri was the Missouri State Penitentiary Jefferson City in 1836.It is the oldest penitentiary west of the Mississippi River.
 Originally, the facility only housed prisoners; it also had a hospital, and industrial, academic, and vocational programs.
 MSP was closed in 2004 and Offenders were moved to the newly constructed Jefferson City Correctional Center.

 Death row

-Male death row offenders are housed at Potosi Correctional Center (PCC), while female death row offenders are housed at Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC).
+Male death row offenders are housed at the Potosi Correctional Center (PCC), while female death row offenders are housed at the Women's Eastern Reception, Diagnostic and Correctional Center (WERDCC).
 Eastern Reception, Diagnostic and Correctional Center (ERDCC) houses the State of Missouri execution chamber.

 The first person executed in the modern era was George Mercer who was executed at the Missouri State Penitentiary in Jefferson City, Missouri on January 6, 1989.
 The next 61 executions starting with Gerald Smith were done at the Potosi Correctional Center in Mineral Point, Missouri.
 Since April 2005, executions have been 25 miles east of Potosi at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
 The first execution at Bonne Terre was #63 Donald Jones.